Export Control Compliance for Research Projects

 If such terms and conditions exist, the Grants & Contracts Officer will contact the sponsor and attempt to negotiate the removal or modification of unnecessary provisions, and/or amend any troublesome or unclear clauses.

-If such negotiation does not result in the removal or modification of the identified terms and conditions, the Grants & Contracts Officer will send the PI the UNR Checklist for Export Control Issues (Checklist) for completion and contact the Export Control Officer (ECO).
+If such negotiation does not result in the removal or modification of the identified terms and conditions, the Grants & Contracts Officer will contact the Export Control Officer (ECO) for furthere evaluation.

-The ECO will review the completed Checklist and the details of the proposed project.
+The ECO will review the the details of the proposed project.
 If necessary, the ECO will meet with the PI for further information.

-If it is determined that export controls do not apply to the project, the ECO will note the outcome in the Comments section of the Checklist and recommend that the project be approved/accepted.
+If it is determined that export controls do not apply to the project, the ECO will recommend that the project be approved/accepted.

-If it is determined that the project is export controlled, the ECO will review for applicable license exceptions.
+If it is determined that the project has elements that are controlled for export, the ECO will review for applicable license exceptions.
 If a license exception is available, the ECO will notify the PI and provide assistance with the required documentation.
-Once the documentation is complete, the ECO will note the outcome in the Comments section of the Checklist and recommend that the project be approved/accepted.
+Once the documentation is complete, the ECO will recommend that the project be approved/accepted.
 Records related to license exceptions must be maintained for at least five years.

-If it is determined that the project is export controlled and no license exceptions are available, the ECO will work with the PI with the goal of accepting the research support from the sponsoring entity while ensuring compliance with export control and economic sanctions regulations.
-Outcomes may include additional training for project personnel; requests for a Commodity Jurisdiction from the Department of State, a Commodity Classification from the Department of Commerce, or an advisory opinion from the Department of the Treasury; the development of a Technology Control Plan; and/or an application for an export or deemed export license by the University's Empowered Official.
-Whether or not an award or contract can be set up prior to a TCP and/or license will be determined on a case-by-case basis.
+If it is determined that the project has elements that are controlled for export and no license exceptions are available, the ECO will work with the PI with the goal of accepting the research support from the sponsoring entity while ensuring compliance with export control and economic sanctions regulations.
+Outcomes may include additional training for project personnel; requests for a Commodity Jurisdiction from the Department of State, a Commodity Classification from the Department of Commerce, or an advisory opinion from the Department of the Treasury; the development of a Technology Control Plan; and/or an application for an export or deemed export license.
+Whether or not an award or contract can be set up prior to setting up a Technology Control Plan and/or receiving an export license will be determined on a case-by-case basis.